-However, the main reason I keep this card with such a large annual fee is earning 5X points per $1 when booking flights directly.
+However, the main reason I keep this card with such a large annual fee is earning 5X points per $1 when booking flights directly (on up to $500,000 in purchases each calendar year).
 If you are able to book many flights, whether it be for personal or business use, this spending category is a potential gold mine!

 With our side business, and our own wanderlust, we have been able to earn hundreds of thousands of points with this card.

 American Express Membership Rewards are extremely valuable and can be earned in many different ways.
 If you are looking to earn rack them up for yourself, take a look at your monthly expenses.
 While my 1-2 punch works for me, your expenses make look a bit different.
 But if you are a foodie and wanderluster like my wife and me, this combo will get you on the trip of a lifetime quicker than you think!

 Are you earning American Express Membership Rewards with these cards?
 Do you have another favorite AMEX card?
 Let me know in the comments!